 If you do not want any of Tour of Raqchi and want to go to Raqchi archeologuical site on your own, you should only take buses from Cusco to Urcos.
 Once at the Raqchi archeologuical site, you must buy the entrance ticket directly.
 The bus station on Huayruropata Avenue (Cusco) is where the cars leave.
 The price to take the buses is 10 soles 3 US dollars per person, other additional expenses is their food and per diem expenses.

 The town of San Pedro de Cacha is located a few kilometers from the Raqchi archaeological site.
 In this beautiful town there is a church made of stone and adobe, which contains paintings of the Cuzco school or called syncretism of the colonial era.
 The inhabitants of this place, mostly farmers and farmers, stand out for the manufacture of ceramics.
 Outside of this Catholic temple many of them offer their handicrafts.
-This typical town celebrates every so-called Sunday (June Raqchi Festival), it is a show of traditional and folk dances
+This typical town celebrates every so-called Sunday (June Raqchi Festival), it is a show of traditional and folk dances.

 From Raqchi to Machupicchu there are 149.2 km, if you want to visit these incredible archeological centers you would have to choose South Valley to Machu Picchu.
+Also, remember to Buy Machu Picchu Tickets in advance.